julius-andreasson/MinesweeperAtHome/README.md

 Minesweeper at home: *this mess*

 |
+BUGS:
+* Incorrectly clears all flags around empty tiles upon 'flood-fill' mass clear.

 Roadmap:
-* Make it impossible to lose on the first click.
+* [Done!]
+Make it impossible to lose on the first click.
 * Movement using arrow keys.
 * Rethink class structure.
 * Clean up the code.